michaelajr/mrcrypt/README.rst

 Because mrcrypt follows the AWS Encryption SDK's message format, files encrypted by mrcrypt can also be decrypted by the AWS Encryption SDKs for Python and Java.
 This allows application developers to build robust in-app decryption solutions.

-mrcrypt itself does not use the AWS Encryption SDK for Python, as it was written prior to its release.
-However, future releases may decide to do so.

 Installation
 ============